achute/achute.github.io/htb_boxes/mango_linux_easy.md

 ## Hints:
 Name of the Machine - might be related to MongoDB.
 SSL certificates

 # Take Away
 * Inspect the HTTPs website - certificates
-* Make a habbit of registering the hostnames locally.
+* Make a habit of registering the hostnames locally.
 * Look more into the home folder of the user, likely contains some hint

 # Recon:
 ## nmap
 scan command: `nmap -p- `
 ```
 scan results
 22/tcp open  ssh     syn-ack ttl 63 OpenSSH 7.6p1 Ubuntu 4ubuntu0.3 (Ubuntu Linux; protocol 2.0)
 80/tcp open  http    syn-ack ttl 63 Apache httpd 2.4.29 ((Ubuntu))
 443

 ```

 ## Web Page found:
-Https has some unknow certificate: https://10.10.10.162/
+Https has some unknown certificate: https://10.10.10.162/

 It talks about staging-order.mango.htb, added this as an hostname to /etc/hosts

 Voila, there is an webpage (which was previously not present) in the http:// and not https:// webpage.

 http://staging-order.mango.htb/